Nancy Hennessy - Dyslexia is Personal - Think About What it Must Be Like

 "What must it be like to come to school everyday and school is going to be all about the thing that you don’t do well?" - Nancy Hennessy

-Nancy Hennessy is a leader whose understanding of dyslexia is grounded in compassion and informed by her own first person learning journey.
+Nancy Hennessy is a leader whose understanding of dyslexia is grounded in compassion and informed by her own first-person learning journey.
 She is committed to doing what can be done to reduce the suffering and release the potential of all who are touched by dyslexia.
 We found her to be elegantly, calmly, wise.

-The following transcript has not been edited for journal or magazine publication (see 'Interview Notes' for more details).
+(see 'Interview Notes' for more details).
 Bold is used to emphasize our [Children of the Code] sense of the importance of what is being said and does not necessarily reflect gestures or tones of emphasis that occurred during the interview.

 Personal Background: